Music Instructors - Georgetown, Texas

 David Schoo

-Dave Schoo has been playing guitar for over 20 years and passionate about sharing his acquired knowledge of the instrument.
+Dave has been playing guitar for over 20 years and is passionate about sharing his acquired knowledge of the instrument.
 Living in the Austin area for over 10 years, he has enjoyed playing in original rock bands and cover bands as well as recording and producing various artists in his home studio.
-Dave’s lessons revolve around helping students learn how to play their favorite music while giving them a foundation of music theory as essential tools for inspiring creativity and finding their own voice on guitar.
+Dave’s lessons revolve around helping students learn how to play their favorite music while giving them a foundation of music theory as essential tools for inspiring creativity and finding their voice on the guitar.
 Lessons are tailored for each individual based on their interests and goals.
-Dave also uses curriculum structured for younger students or anyone who is not quite sure where to start.
+Dave also uses a curriculum structured for younger students or anyone who is not quite sure where to start.
 He welcomes all types of musical tastes.
 Some of his favorite bands/artists include Led Zeppelin, Stevie Ray Vaughan, Jimi Hendrix, Metallica, Stone Temple Pilots, Red Hot Chili Peppers, The Sword, and many more.

 Nathan Smith